imixs/imixs-workflow/src/site/markdown/engine/plugins/resultplugin.md

 ## The Item Tag

-The ResultPlugin evaluates the tag _'item'_.
-This tag can be used to set or change a item value of the current workitem.
-The  tag _'item'_ has the following XML format:
+By defining a single XML tag  `<item>` a new item value can be set or an existing item value can be changed.

     <item name="[NAME]">[VALUE]</item>

 See the following examples:

-	<item name="txtName">Some Title</item>
+	<item name="name">Some Title</item>
-	<item name="numAccount" type="integer">500</item>
+	<item name="account" type="integer">500</item>

 This example will update two properties of the current workitem.
-The property 'txtName' is set to the value 'Some Title'.
-The property 'numAccount' will be set to the integer value 500.
+The property 'name' is set to the value 'Some Title'.
+The property 'account' will be set to the integer value 500.

 <strong>Note:</strong> It is not possible to update any internal [workflow data items](../../quickstart/workitem.html) beginning with an  '$' character.

-The processing information to be evaluated is stored in the bpmn-extension property 'txtActivityResult' of an Imixs BPMN Event.
+The processing information to be evaluated is defined in the bpmn-extension property 'txtActivityResult' of an Imixs BPMN Event.

 ### The Item Value

-The Item value can also be evaluated by the tag 'itemValue' to assign a value form any existing item.
-See the following example which computes the value of the property 'responsible' to the value of the existing item 'namCreator':
+The Item value can also be evaluated by the tag `<itemValue>` to assign a value form any existing item.
+See the following example which computes the value of the property 'responsible' to the value of the existing item 'team':

-    <item name="responsible"><itemvalue>namCreator</itemvalue></item>
+    <item name="responsible"><itemvalue>team</itemvalue></item>

 ### Item Value Type

 With the optional attribute 'type' the item value type can be specified.
 The following types are supported:

 * boolean - results in type Boolean